fleuralice/discord-docs/README.md

 [How scary!!!~](https://docs.helvetica.moe) I thought I was safe!!
 Maybe if enough people contribute we can exorcise the ghosts?

+There's still a lot to do and ghosts are a moving target, after all.

 ##### Latest commit from the documentation

 Latest update was